 This body of men represents a larger cross-section of membership at The Moody Church.
 At this stage of the process:

 - The LC and the Deaconesses will receive from the Elders a comprehensive research packet about the final candidate, most likely the Monday immediately preceding the Sunday before the candidate is presented to the church membership.

-- The candidate will arrive in Chicago for an in-person interview with the entire LC and the Deaconesses either the Friday or Saturday before the candidate will be considered by the membership on Sunday.
+- The candidate will arrive in Chicago for an in-person interview with the entire LC and the Deaconesses on the Friday before the candidate will be considered by the membership on Sunday.

 - Following the interview, the LC will vote.